deeksha7chauhan/Leetcode_SQL50/README.md

 **IFNULL(..., NULL)**:Wraps the subquery to return NULL if the subquery returns no rows explicitly The IFNULL() function returns a specified value if the expression is NULL.
-SYntax:-
+IFNULL(expression, alt_value)
+expression(Required)- The expression to test whether is NULL alt_value(Required)- The value to return if the expression is NULL SYntax:-
 SELECT IFNULL((
     -- Subquery here